OctopusDeploy/docs/docs/deploying-applications/index.md

 ### Adding steps

-Steps can be added to the deployment process using the **Add step** button.
-There are many different types of steps supported by Octopus and we are adding more specific steps all the time.
-For more information, see the [add step](/docs/home/deploying-applications/adding-steps.md) section.
+Steps can be added to the deployment process using theÂ **Add step**Â button.
+There are many different types of steps supported by Octopus and we are adding more specific steps all the time.Â For more information, see theÂ [add step](/docs/home/deploying-applications/adding-steps.md)Â section.

 :::success
 If a step you want isn't built-in you should check out the community contributed [step templates](/docs/home/deploying-applications/step-templates.md).
 If you still don't find it, don't forget: *Octopus can do anything, as long as you can script the instructions*.
 Maybe you could contribute your scripts back to the community?